JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 ## Opening Projects in Tests

-While starting an IDE with an empty project is useful, sometimes we need actual projects to verify real-world scenarios.
-Let's modify our test to open a project.
+While starting the IDE with an empty project is useful, often it is required to use actual projects to verify real-world scenarios.
+Let's modify the test to open a project.

 The framework supports several ways to specify test projects: